-- No department dedicated to prevention efforts as a sole responsibility. - Budgetary constraints. - No CORE data on a regular basis to create a baseline and comparisons to determine improvement. - Lack of participation with faculty and staff. - No 1-on-1 alcohol or drug education opportunities. - No specific training for staff on intervention techniques and signs to watch for. - Significant staff turnover in key positions.
+- No department dedicated to prevention efforts as a sole responsibility. - Budgetary constraints. - No CORE data on a regular basis to create a baseline and comparisons to determine improvement. - · Lack of participation with faculty and staff. - No 1-on-1 alcohol or drug education opportunities. - No specific training for staff on intervention techniques and signs to watch for. - Significant staff turnover in key positions. - Loss of Campus Police in 2020. - COVID-19 Pandemic.